cabarius/ToyBox/ToyBox/README.txt

-        Any char in your party with either have Add or Recruit but not both Colored both Recruit and Respec to cyan and made the warnings Added some more extensive debug logging for feature selection multiplier.  (working on a proper fix) (Delth) Added ability to add/remove skills from generals (works on currently selected army) - new selection type in Search'n'Pick
+        Any char in your party with either have Add or Recruit but not both Colored both Recruit and Respec to cyan and made the warnings Added some more extensive debug logging for feature selection multiplier.  (working on a proper fix) (ArcaneTrixter) Fixed Legend exp on level.
-    (ArcaneTrixter) Fixed Legend exp on level.
+    (Delth) Added ability to add/remove skills from generals (works on currently selected army) - new selection type in Search'n'Pick
 Ver 1.3.13.1
-    Fixed Crash in Echantments when you have no inventory in a new game Enchantments - show descriptions of existing enchantments of the selected weapon Identify All now identifies items that are equiped.
+    Fixed Crash in Echantments when you have no inventory in a new game Enchantments - show descriptions o f existing enchantments of the selected weapon Identify All now identifies items that are equiped.
 Useful if you recruit an NPC to your party because you see cool stuff on them in Loot Checklist
 Ver 1.3.13
     Sandal says `Enchantment`!